jboss-developer/jboss-eap-quickstarts/forge-from-scratch/README.md

 ### Access the Running Application

-The application Window displays the following messages
+The application appears in a 'Welcome to Forge' Window and displays the following:

     Welcome to Forge

     Your application is running.

-A list of entities is displayed on the left of the screen.
+The following entities are displayed on the lower left side of the page:

+* Address
+* Customer
+* Item
+* Product Order
+* Profile
+* Zip Code

 When you click on an entity, you are provided with a form that allows you to:

 * Search for an existing entity
 * Create a new entity